Invasive species: Favorable effects

+The consensus of the scientific community is that the effects of invasive species on biodiversity are primarily negative, despite the potential for some favorable impacts.
 The entomologist Chris D. Thomas argues that most introduced species are neutral or beneficial with respect to other species but this is a minority opinion.
-The scientific community ubiquitously considers their effects on biodiversity to be negative.
-Others point out that that conservation and restoration projects can have fascist principles behind them.
-Some, like environmental journalist Fred Pearce, take a more philosophical stance on certain conservation paths, claiming that those "who want to cosset nature like a delicate flower, to protect it from the threat of alien species, are the ethnic cleansers of nature, neutralizing the forces that they should be promoting."
-Emma Marris points out that, the "only way to really stop life from changing is to kill it."
-Indigenous communities have often incorporated introduced species, such as the banana tree to the Americas, into their traditional diets and kinships.

 Some invasive species can provide a suitable habitat or food source for other organisms.
-In areas where a native has become extinct or reached a point that it cannot be restored, non-native species can fill their role.
-For instance, in the US, the endangered southwestern willow flycatcher (Empidonax traillii) mainly nests in the non-native tamarisk.
+In areas where a native has become extinct or reached a point that it cannot be restored, non-native species can fill their role despite having negative impacts elsewhere.
+For instance, in the US, the southwestern willow flycatcher (Empidonax traillii) mainly nests in the non-native tamarisk.

 The introduced mesquite (Neltuma juliflora) is an aggressive invasive species in India, but is the preferred nesting site of native waterbirds in small cities like Udaipur in Rajasthan.
 Similarly, Ridgway's rail (Rallus obsoletus) has adapted to the invasive hybrid of Spartina alterniflora and Spartina foliosa, which offers better cover and nesting habitat.
 In Australia, saltwater crocodiles (Crocodylus porosus), which had become endangered, have recovered by feeding on introduced feral pigs (Sus domesticus).